Defis Price Tops $0.0001 on Top Exchanges (XGM)

-Defis (XGM) traded down 3.5% against the US dollar during the 1 day period ending at 14:00 PM Eastern on August 9th.
-One Defis coin can currently be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Defis has a total market capitalization of $9,311.88 and $9.00 worth of Defis was traded on exchanges in the last day.
-Over the last week, Defis has traded 0.8% lower against the US dollar.
+Defis (XGM) traded down 0.4% against the US dollar during the 24-hour period ending at 19:00 PM Eastern on August 14th.
+Defis has a market cap of $9,828.81 and approximately $10.00 worth of Defis was traded on exchanges in the last 24 hours.
+One Defis coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last seven days, Defis has traded up 4.7% against the US dollar.

 - Litecash (CASH) traded down 50.5% against the dollar and now trades at $0.0020 or 0.00000005 BTC.